New Haven, CT

 Dr. Carrie A. Redlich

-Director, Yale Occupational and Environmental Medicine
+Director, Occupational and Environmental Medicine Program

 Yale School of Medicine

-Yale University School of Medicine - 1982
+- Medical Degree from Yale University College of Medicine

-Yale University School of Medicine
+- Internship at Yale University College of Medicine

 - Residency in Internal Medicine at Yale University College of Medicine

 - Fellowship Pulmonary and Critical Care Medicine at University of Washington

 - Fellowship in Occupational and Environmental Medicine at Yale University College of Medicine

 Asbestosis and environmental causes of usual interstitial pneumonia.
 Current Opinion In Pulmonary Medicine.
 March 2015;21(2):193-200. doi: 10.1097/MCP.0000000000000144